docksal/docksal/docs/content/stack/extend-images.md

 This method is sufficient for many use cases.

 Create a [custom command](/fin/custom-commands/) to add the necessary tools to the image, e.g.:

 ```
 fin exec sudo apt-get update
 fin exec sudo apt-get install php7.0-redis
 ```

-See also the advanced use case of [adding a different NodeJS version](/use-cases/nodejs) with a custom command.

 ## Configuration: Dockerfile {#docker-file}